-The FBI had announced last week that they have opened an investigation into the death of emergency medical worker CBS News., who was shot and killed in her home by police officers in March.
-Louisville Metro Police Chief Steve Conrad also announced that he will retire at the end of June according to
+The FBI had announced last week that they have opened an investigation into the death of emergency medical worker Breonna Taylor, who was shot and killed in her home by police officers in March.
+Louisville Metro Police Chief Steve Conrad also announced that he will retire at the end of June according to CBS News.

 “The FBI will collect all available facts and evidence and will ensure that the investigation is conducted in a fair, thorough and impartial manner,” Robert Brown, special agent in charge with FBI Louisville, said in a written statement.